AlivadTheImpala/school_vault/Evolution and Diversity.md

 A mutation in a gene that then allows resistance to an insectacide ( resistance can be multiple different changes, ie behaviour change or some way that the insecticide has no effect.)
 This leads to population growth of those that inherit the mutation.

-Variation within a population is also necessary in order for certain traits to be better suited for certain environments
+Variation within a population is also necessary in order for certain traits to be better suited for certain environments.